jas4gan/bwyd/README.md

 # bwyd Full Stack App

-In this repository, you will use build a full stack Bwyd app using Vue, Node/Express, and MySQL.
+In this repository, you will use build a full stack bwyd app using Vue, Node/Express, and MySQL.

 ## Objectives